What is A+ certification?

 CompTIA A+ 220-802 covers the skills required to install and configure PC operating systems, as well as configuring common features (e.g. network connectivity and email) for mobile operating systems Android and Apple iOS.

 Why is A+ certification important?

 Technology companies regard A+ certification as an important measure of a prospective employee’s knowledge and skill level.
-Tested at the level of six months, hands-on experience, job candidates with certification demonstrate specific skills that most employers consider critical to the job function.
+Tested at the level of six months hands-on experience, job candidates with this certification demonstrate specific skills that most employers consider critical to the job function.

 What types of jobs are available with A+ certification?

 A partial list includes: PC repair technician, help desk analyst, desktop support specialist, computer specialist.
 Additionally many non-IT companies require A+ certification for such jobs as cable installers, postal equipment installation and repair and telecommunications installers.